jrohalloran/TeaPP/README.md

-On selection of the Genetic data analysis tab, the user can view and select genomic records to perform FastQC analysis (Andrews, 2012) following these steps (see Figure M15):
+On selection of the Genetic data analysis tab, the user can view and select genomic records to perform FastQC analysis (Andrews, 2012) following these steps (see Figure M 17):

 1)  Uploaded genomic files are displayed in the table